 In March 2020, the FASB issued ASU 2020-04, Facilitation of the Effects of Reference Rate Reform on Financial Reporting, which amends FASB ASC Topic 848, Reference Rate Reform.
 By June 30, 2023, banks will no longer be required to report information that is used to determine London Interbank Offered Rate ("LIBOR") which is used globally by all types of entities for various types of transactions.
 As a result, LIBOR could be discontinued, as well as other interest rates used globally.
-This ASU provides companies with optional expedients for contract modifications under U.S GAAP, excluded components of certain hedging relationships, fair value hedges, and cash flow hedges, as well as certain exceptions, which are intended to help ease the potential accounting burden associated with transitioning away from these reference rates.
-Companies can apply this ASU immediately and will only be available for a limited time (generally through December 31, 2022).
-We are currently assessing the impact of this standard on our consolidated financial statements.
+This ASU provides companies with optional expedients for contract modifications under U.S. GAAP, excluded components of certain hedging relationships, fair value hedges, and cash flow hedges, as well as certain exceptions, which are intended to help ease the potential accounting burden associated with transitioning away from these reference rates.
+We adopted this ASU effective January 1, 2023.
+The adoption of this standard did not have a significant impact on our consolidated financial statements.